AAGiron/acme-newchallenge/docs/PQTransitionChallenge.md

 We implemented a new ACME challenge (called "PQ-transition challenge"), allowing speed-ups near to 4x compared to the HTTP-01 challenge.
-In order to use the new challenge, we specified the following CLI flags:
+In order to use the new challenge and test PQC, we added the following CLI flags:

 -   Go-LEGO (client):

-    -   `genCSRatLoadTest`: this boolean flag enables the generation of a new Certificate-Signing Request (CSR) for each client thread during a load test, if true.
+    -   `genCSRatLoadTest`: this (optional) boolean flag enables the generation of a new Certificate-Signing Request (CSR) for each client thread during a load test, if true.
+The load testing we use applies to HTTP-01 only.

-    -   `newchallenge`: this required boolean flag tells LEGO to execute the issuance by means of the new challenge, if true.
+    -   `newchallenge`: this *required* boolean flag tells LEGO to execute the issuance by means of the new challenge, if true.

 -   Go-Pebble (server):